|Home Page||Course Overview||Student Technology Use||Student Typing Speeds|

 Internet Moment: Students were shown the different parts of a web address.
 We looked at http://www.google.co.il, http://www.google.co.jp, and http://www.google.co.nz.
 Students were shown how they can use the different domain names to narrow a search geographically.
 For example when we used Google in New Zealand to search for "skiing" and get very different results than when we search for "skiing" in Google.com.

-Online Typing Activities: Students were given some time to find at least 3 online typing activities (tutorials or games) that they enjoyed.
+Online Typing Activities: As a follow up to yesterday's typing test we looked at the typing speeds for the whole 8th grade in Excel and looked at a bell curve of the speeds. students were given some time to find at least 3 online typing activities (tutorials or games) that they enjoyed.
 They were to then add these typing activities to their favorites or bookmarks list so they could go back and practice their typing skills in class when they finish their projects.

 Technology Current Events Video: Electrical and Computer Engineers Design Wheelchair Controlled By a Magnet on the User's Tongue.